 Article in Deccan Herald: Help Gifted Children Excel

-I’m working on three projects: The Flat, a mystery novel about art, guilt, and ambition; a collection of literary short stories about the lives of women and girls in contemporary India — tentatively titled Grandmas, and Girlies, and Women, Oh, My! and a bildungsroman that asks: “What are books for?”
+I’m working on a collection of short stories (mostly literary realism, some magic realism) about the lives of women and girls in contemporary India — tentatively titled Grandmas, and Girlies, and Women, Oh, My! and a novel about a beggar in Allahabad.

-I’m doing a PhD in cognitive science at CBCS, India.
-I study the valuation and discounting of nonmarket goods in a behavioural economics framework.
+I’ve a PhD in cognitive science from CBCS, India.
+I used behavioural economics to study the valuation and discounting of nonmarket goods.

-On this blog I post mostly book reviews; occasionally I post interviews with writers whom I’ve read and got to know.
+On this blog I post mostly book reviews, and monthly reviews of my life in literature; occasionally I post interviews with writers about new releases.
 And I repost stories and articles I’ve published elsewhere.